kubukoz/nix-milk/README.md

 Add it to your flakes.

+## Experimental

+Warning: this project is experimental, use at your own risk.
+The hosted service is currently available at http://nix-milk.kubukoz.com, but I may stop supporting it at any time if I consider it unworthy of the maintenance cost.

 ## What is this?

 This is a realization of an experiment to bring more inputs to Nix Flakes.
 The idea is that Nix accepts any URL that ends with the right extension (e.g. `.zip` or `.tar.gz`),